SAP-samples/teched2022-DA181/README.md

 ## Overview

-This session introduces attendees to extend their on-premise analytical workloads based on Calculation Views built within repository and schema or HDI containers.
-The attendees will be guided to model a simple Calculation View, select it from SAP HANA Cockpit in BTP and verify that the calculation view runtime a.k.a column views in SAP HANA Cloud.
-Attendees can utilize this column view with in Business Application Studio and extend utilizing the latest features offered by SAP HANA Cloud.
+This session introduces attendees to extend their on-premise analytical workloads based on Calculation Views built with the deprecated repository or the new HANA deployment infrastructe (HDI).
+The attendees will be guided to model a simple Calculation View, select it from SAP HANA Cockpit in BTP and verify that the calculation view runtime a.k.a column views in SAP HANA Cloud are created.
+Attendees can utilize this column view within SAP Business Application Studio and extend utilizing the latest features offered by SAP HANA Cloud.

 ## Requirements